vals-productions/sqlighter/amfibian.md

 ## JSON definitions

-For now the sample Demo project json file: [url] serves as documentation.
-The file contains extensive comments and I hope its content is easy to understand.
+For now the sample [Demo project json file] (https://github.com/vals-productions/sqlighter/blob/master/demo/andr-demo-prj/app/src/main/assets/an_objects.json) serves as documentation.
+The file contains extensive comments with variety of situations and I hope its content is easy to understand.

 ### Associations